 However, every surfer should know the basics of surf forecasting.
-There's no of understanding how our local break work than to learn the fundamentals of swell formation.
+There's no way of understanding how our local break works other than to learn the fundamentals of swell formation.

 Let's take a look at the scientific names that usually appear in the surf forecast terminology.